fastlane/docs/docs/codesigning/getting-started.md

 That's why it is recommended to specify a specific provisioning profile somehow:

-#### Xcode 8
+#### Xcode 8 and Xcode 9

+The instructions below are more advanced, and take more time to setup than other approaches.

 ##### Automatic & Manual Signing

 To simplify development workflow you could use `Automatic` code signing for development, and `Manual` for release builds.
-You have to configure your xcode project to use automatic code signing, and on the release configuration specify the `$()` match env variable.
+You have to configure your Xcode project to use automatic code signing, and on the release configuration specify the `$()` match env variable.

 e.g:
 <img src="/img/codesigning/auto_signing.png" width=500 />